tuommii/21shell/README.md

 	<img width=320 src="shell.gif">
 </p>

->This was a big and very challenging project, see [restrictions](#Restrictions) we had.
+>This was a big, challenging and currently most time-consuming programming project that Hive Helsinki offers.
->Developing continues on a different repository.
+>See also [restrictions](#Restrictions) we had.
+Developing continues on a different repository.

 <!--
 SCC is tool used